All Products

 After the modification, the data size is decreased to 1/3 of the original data size.

 In another case, the shuffle operations that are generated by JOIN or GROUP BY do not contain the most suitable sorting column for compression.
 In this case, you can use the ZORDER BY clause to sort the items on your on-premises machine.
-This way, you can obtain an expected compression ratio at a lower cost.
-You can also execute a DISTRIBUTED BY SORT BY SQL statement to manually rearrange the data distribution.
+This way, you can obtain a high compression ratio at a lower cost.
+You can also execute a DISTRIBUTED BY SORT BY statement to manually rearrange the data distribution.
 This method requires a long period of time for data calculation and a high CPU utilization.